CanCodes/the-machine/README.md

 # **Vole** instruction interpreter

-I've gone ahead and wrote the interpreter of the simple Vole architecture instruon set found in our book.
+I've gone ahead and wrote the interpreter of the simple Vole architecture instruction set found in our book.

 ## Usage